 The grant applies to all electric car orders placed between 14th June 2022 and 31st March 2023, with the same terms as before:

 Plug-in Car Grant levels provide up to £1,500 off the cost of a new Category 1 model – essentially pure-electric models or range-extended EVs meeting the criteria – for models costing up to £32,000.

 - Category 1: CO2 emissions <50g/km and a zero emission range of at least 70 miles

 - Category 2: CO2 emissions <50g/km and a zero emission range between 10 and 69 miles

 - Category 3: CO2 emissions of 50-75g/km and a zero emission range of at least 20 miles

-Both private car buyers and fleets are eligible to receive the new grant, which is administered by the Office for Low Emission Vehicles (OLEV) – no applications forms are required as the dealership completes all the necessary paperwork on the buyer’s behalf and the grant is automatically deducted from the vehicle price at the point of purchase.
+Both private buyers and fleets are eligible to receive the grant, which is administered by the Office for Low Emission Vehicles (OLEV) – no application forms are required as the dealership completes all the necessary paperwork on the buyer’s behalf and the grant is automatically deducted from the vehicle price at the point of purchase.